AviralNautiyal04404/brain-tumor-detection-in-python/README.md

 # brain-tumor-detection-in-python
-this is gyi and logics for brain tumor detection using python
+this is gui and logics for brain tumor detection using python